kmohrf/node-fontdump/README.md

 ### API

 You may also use the fontdump API.
-The fontdump module exposes a single function called `dump` that returns a Promise and accepts a config object.
+The fontdump module exposes a function that returns a Promise and accepts a config object.

 You must pass the following options:

+`logger`: a logger instance (fontdump itself uses winston, but you could probably just  pass `console`)

 `url`: the URL to the stylesheet